Anirban166/Go-Codeline/README.md

 ### Control Flow
 - Going as per the `if` block syntax, no `()` brackets required (similar to python), but note that they need `{ }`, even for the commands within a single line.
 - Use of logical and relational operators stay the same, example: `if n < 25 || n > 50 {...}` is equivalent to `if n >= 25 && n <= 50 {...}`.
-- Note that go follows short-circuiting, such as for multiple or (logical or, stitched together by `||`) conditions in an `if` test, if one of the conditions returns a true, then the rest of the chained or conditions won't be evaluated (similar to lazy evaluation in R).
+- Note that go follows short-circuiting, such as for multiple `or` (logical OR, stitched together by `||`) conditions in an `if` test, if one of the conditions returns a true, then the rest of the chained `or` conditions won't be evaluated (similar to lazy evaluation in R).
 - else and nested if-else blocks are the same as expected.
 - Due to rounding-off of decimal places, such a computation won't be true: (whilst it is expected to be true, which absolutely holds for any solid integer or even unary decimals)
 ```go